StackStorm/st2docs/docs/source/packs.rst

 have to comply with Health and Safety.
 The generated file will be placed in ``/opt/stackstorm/configs/<pack>.yaml`` and loaded.

-The interactive configuration works for all packs that have a ``config.schema.yaml`` file, that has been a standard for a while now, but some older packs might require you to edit a ``config.yaml`` file inside the ``/opt/stackstorm/packs/<pack>`` directory, and reload the pack with ``st2 pack register <pack>``.
-Move the config file to ``/opt/stackstorm/configs/<pack>.yaml`` after you perform the configuration to keep the config file away from the pack source and ensure compatibility with future versions.

 There are more nice tricks on pack configuration, see :doc:`/reference/pack_configs`.

 Developing a Pack